Shaptic/jarvis-lite/README.md

 JarvisLite is a proof-of-concept that demonstrates how to build a very simple personal assistant with minimal code using a combination of OpenAI's APIs.

+## Features

+Besides just conversing with a chatbot, it supports two more features that a personal assistant would be capable of:
+ - checking the weather
+ - manipulating categories of lists (like a TODO or grocery list)

+Each of these has full natural language support: for example, you can ask whether (heh) or not you need to wear a rain jacket tomorrow.

+## Architecture

 The architecture is relatively simple:

  1. A simple state machine transitions from listening to your voice to parsing your commands to executing the requested task.